top of page

 When I was 15, I even went to a school counselor to discuss my grades while questioning what I wanted to do with my life, as I felt completely lost.
 She simply stared at me with a blank expression, clearly noting my extremely poor grades, and said nothing further.
 I also had a teacher tell my friend that I was “a bad influence on her,” despite having no understanding of what I was going through and never bothering to ask me.
 I managed to get through those years because I held onto the hope that things would eventually improve and that life would balance out.

-I believe that, after all of this, I developed a narcissistic ego as armour—a “tough” exterior where nothing seemed to affect me anymore—and I would fight people back to protect myself.
+I believe that, after all of this, I developed a narcissistic ego as armour—a “tough” exterior where nothing seemed to affect me anymore, and I would fight people back to protect myself.

 By the age of 28, my mental health had deteriorated to the point where I could no longer function properly, and I struggled even to speak in full sentences.
 My depression and emotional instability were so severe that I just wanted to dig a hole and stay there.
 I was completely burnt out and had lost all hope.
 It felt as though every stage of my life required relentless fighting just to survive, and I was exhausted.
-That was when I finally sought help from a psychiatrist in 2024, having pushed myself too far and realizing I could no longer cope.
+That was when I finally sought help from a psychiatrist in 2024, having pushed myself too far and realising I could no longer cope.
 I was diagnosed with ADHD (Combined Presentation).
-This diagnosis explained much of my life experience and brought an immense sense of relief—it was as though a missing piece finally clicked into place.
+This diagnosis explained much of my life experience and brought an immense sense of relief.
+It was as though a missing piece finally clicked into place.

 Outside of my professional life, I also experienced repeated trauma in my personal life.
 I was stalked on multiple occasions.
 One stalker was digital: my friend’s ex-girlfriend created fake Instagram accounts to harass me, calling me degrading names and claiming my father would be ashamed of me if he were alive.
 Another stalker, an Italian man I met on Tinder, relentlessly contacted me between the ages of 21 and 25.
-He lied about his age and even once followed me in his car, slowing down for five minutes as I walked.
+He lied about his age and even once followed me when he was in his car, slowing down for five minutes as I walked.
 I had to remain calm and carefully plan my movements to ensure my safety.

 I tried using Tinder again five years later, believing my previous experience was isolated, until I met someone who I thought was safe.
-This person later slapped me without my consent.
+This person later slapped me in the face without my consent.
 In May 2025, while in London, I was involved in a deeply disturbing incident with the owner of my Airbnb.
 He developed romantic feelings toward me, installed a camera in my bedroom after a minor disagreement, and tried to control the situation.
-I discovered the camera due to a ticking sound and small flashes of light.
-I carefully planned my exit and relocated to a hostel while reporting the incident to the police.
-Unfortunately, due to a lack of evidence and leaving the jurisdiction, no action was taken.
+I discovered the camera due to a ticking sound, and I kept seeing small flashes of light.
+At first I thought I was going insane, but then I checked with ChatGPT and heard the sounds/flashing stopped when the Airbnb owner was asleep at night.
+I carefully planned my exit and when I knew he was sleeping I left the Airbnb and relocated to a hostel while reporting the incident to the police.

-During this period, I realised that if I did not actively break my patterns, I could eventually attract someone who might seriously harm me.
+During this period, I realised that if I did not actively break my patterns, I could eventually attract someone who might seriously harm me and possibly take my life..
 As a result, I isolated myself in an apartment in Scotland from June to December 2026 and sought professional support from Leslie Humbert, a trauma-informed somatic coach and counsellor.
 Through her guidance, along with journaling, painting, and meditation, I explored the past to understand recurring patterns.
-I began releasing years of accumulated pain and internalised shame, and addressing my low self-esteem.
+Through this healing process, for the first time I began releasing years of accumulated pain and internalised shame, addressing my low self-esteem, self-sabotaging tendencies and why I emotionally repressed my feelings.
+I also understood that my previous career trajectory no longer aligned with my true self and I was avoiding the change.

-I also realised that in my love life, I had attracted emotionally unavailable, intolerant men who suppressed their feelings and treated relationships as a “challenge.”
+I also realised that in my love life, I had attracted emotionally unavailable, intolerant men who suppressed their feelings and I treated relationships as a “challenge.”
 I would chase them, believing I had to earn their love, which contrasted sharply with the stable, loving example of my father, who always believed in me, supported me consistently, and respected me.
 My brother has been equally supportive.
 Comparing these relationships helped me understand the traits I need in a partner to feel safe and valued.

-For the first time, there was no external noise dictating who I was supposed to be or projecting false narratives onto me.
+Through this healing process, for the first time, there was no external noise dictating who I was supposed to be or projecting false narratives onto me.
 I understood that none of my experiences were my fault.
 I had been set up to fail in environments that were incompatible with my nature, and many people projected unresolved issues onto me because I was sensitive, empathetic, and an easy target.

-Through this healing process, I have learned to identify unhealthy personality types, narcissists, manipulators, control freaks, chronic liars, and neutralise their impact before they can cause further harm.
-I now cut off contact early and avoid toxic people.
+I have learned to identify unhealthy personality types, narcissists, manipulators, control freaks, chronic liars, and neutralise their impact before they can cause further harm.
+I listen to my instincts and now cut off contact early, and avoid toxic people by walking away from them.

 I am extremely grateful that I took those steps.
 Today, I finally feel free.
 I feel like I can breathe again and see hope in life.
 I am currently travelling in Asia, meeting people, finding joy in simple things—a good meal, an afternoon swim, reading, or watching the sunset.
 I enjoy connecting with open-minded people who understand that challenges are part of growth.
 I avoid conflict but stand up for myself when necessary, protecting my mental health and stability.